-Your symbol is Hexagram number fifty-one, indicating the frightening and powerful force of thunder.
-This can be compared to any startling, distressful situation.
-One maintains his/her equilibrium by remaining steady.
+Hexagram Fifty-one indicates the frightening and powerful force of thunder.
+This can symbolize any startling, distressful situation.
+The subject maintains equilibrium by remaining calm.
 Once the danger has passed, people become cheerful again.

 The first line, yang, shows the storm approaching.
 One who acknowledges the danger can later smile and talk about it cheerfully.